 I admit, that it was my own fault and a good reminder that you should never get too comfortable in the mountains, because they will quickly give you a slap in the face telling you otherwise.

-After around 1,5 hour from Col del Fogo we finally reached Bivacco Comici.
+After around 1,5 hour from Col del Fogo for the second time, we finally reached Bivacco Comici.
 2 hours later than scheduled.

 Part 2: Bivacco Comici to Bivacco Slataper along via ferrata Sentiero Carlo Minazio

 Take a good rest at Bivacco Comici and get ready for the second, slightly easier part.
 From the shelter, you will see a saddle and a zig-zag path going right up to it.
 Follow it for around 30 minutes until you reach the saddle.

-From here for the next 2-3 hours you will be following a series of ledges and later grassy slopes along an undulating path nr 243.
+From here for the next 2-3 hours you will be following a series of ledges and later grassy slopes along the undulating path nr 243.
 This part is known as the via ferrata Sentiero Carlo Minazio.

 In some spots the exposure is pretty decent with a few hundred meter drop to your left.
 Again cables are installed in the most difficult sections, so you can (and should) clip in for a peace of mind.

-Eventually the valley opens up and the path leads to a junction, where it splits up.
+Eventually the valley opens up and the path leads to a junction.
 So far the Sorapiss Circuit was intersecting with Alta Via 4, the multiday backpacking trip through the Dolomites.
 Path no. 243 which you have been following goes all the way to Rifugio San Marco.

 It’s time to turn right at the junction and hike up a large scree bowl along path no. 247 to Bivaco Slataper.
 You should reach it in around 1 hour.

 Not bringing enough water was one of a few mistakes I committed on the trail.
 By the end of the summer, the stream was nothing else than a little trickle and having run out of water already an hour earlier, I was desperate to drink something.

 I filled up my camelback with muddy water hoping I won’t catch any waterborne disease while drinking it.
 A LifeStraw or iodine tablets would have come in handy.